 How this discovery will impact the markets isn't yet known, but the last thing the Comex and other exchanges need is another blow to investor trust and confidence after the MF Global debacle.

 Physical buyers should certainly be wary of buying large (kilo size and up) gold bars.
 They should also think seriously about buying smaller bars only in tamper-proof packaging – such as Money Metals Exchange's preferred Perth Mint bars in 1 oz and 10 oz sizes.
 Gold bullion coins and rounds with reeded edges deter clipping and drilling and should pose no problem whatsoever.

 If you already own larger gold bars and want to sell, you should soon expect that buyers will want to assay the bars.
 That means the bars will be discounted slightly to reflect this cost, and payment to the seller will likely be delayed.

 Money Metals Exchange had an active week of trading with the usual pattern of silver sales outpacing sales of gold by about two to one.
 Customer selling was negligible once again, as has been the case in recent weeks.
 Premiums were flat across the popular bullion forms.

 New Platinum Maple Leafs Now Available

 On the new product front, the Royal Canadian Mint (RCM) has resumed production of the Platinum Maple Leaf for the first time since 2008.
 The Australian Platypus is still available (and for several dollars less than the Maple), but those looking for North American platinum will no longer be forced to pay substantial premiums on the secondary market due to scarcity.
-Time will tell if the U.S. Mint produces Platinum American Eagles for the first time in nearly 5 years, but the RCM's decision to mint Maple Leafs again might ultimately encourage a return of the Eagle.
+Time will tell if the U.S. Mint produces Platinum American Eagles for the first time in nearly 5 years, but the RCM's decision to mint Maple Leafs (check out Maple Leaf sales) again might ultimately encourage a return of the Eagle.